PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-We will fix the use of `any` in a bit, when we use ZOD for validation.
+We'll fix the use of `any` in a bit when we use Zod for validation.

-When you submit the form, you should see our data console logged in our frontend via our `console.log(formState);` that we have in our `signup-form.tsx` file.
+When you submit the form, you should see our data console logged in our frontend via the `console.log(formState);` that we have in our `signup-form.tsx` file.

 <video width="100%" height="auto" autoplay loop muted playsinline>
   <source src="https://delicate-dawn-ac25646e6d.media.strapiapp.com/04_article_form_action_state_87329dcf83.mp4">
   Your browser does not support the video tag.
 </video>

-This is great.
-We are able to pass data to our `server action` and return it via `useActionState`.
+This is great!
+We can pass data to our `server action` and return it via `useActionState`.

-Before we see how to submit our form and sign in via our Strapi backend, let's examine how to handle form validation with Zod.
+Before we see how to submit our form and sign up via our Strapi backend, let's examine how to handle form validation with Zod.

 ## Form Validation In Next.js with Zod

 **Zod** is a validation library designed for use with TypeScript and JavaScript.
-In this project we will be using newly released Zod 4.
+In this project we'll be using the newly released Zod 4.

 You can reference the following to see what has changed [docs](https://zod.dev/v4/changelog).

-It offers an expressive syntax for creating complex validation schema, which makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with your application's expected structures and types.
+It offers an expressive syntax for creating complex validation schemas, which makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with your application's expected structures and types.

 Let's examine how we can add Zod validation for our forms.
-We will choose to do the validation inside of our `server action`.
+We'll choose to do the validation inside our `server action`.

-Let's start by installing **Zod** with the following command.
+Let's start by installing **Zod** with the following command:

 ```bash
 yarn add zod
 ```

-Once the installation is complete, go to the data directory, create a new folder named `validation`, then add a file called `auth.ts` with the following code.
+Once the installation is complete, go to the data directory, create a new folder named `validation`, then add a file called `auth.ts` with the following code:

 ```ts
 import { z } from "zod";